-While there are different categories of bankruptcy, Chapter 7 and Chapter 13 are the most common types of individual bankruptcy.
-Chapter 7 gives the greatest relief; however, it is also difficult to meet the requirements for this type of bankruptcy.
-Some people refer to Chapter 7 as a liquidation bankruptcy.
-It will be important for you to seek reputable and trustworthy representation of an attorney who is well-versed in all areas of bankruptcy to avoid problems through the bankruptcy process, and to help you determine if you qualify.
+Although there are different categories of bankruptcy, Chapter 7 and Chapter 13 are the most common types of individual bankruptcy.
+Chapter 7 gives the greatest relief, but it's difficult to meet the requirements for this type of bankruptcy.
+Some people refer to Chapter 7 as a "liquidation bankruptcy."
+It will be important for you to seek reputable and trustworthy representation of an attorney who is well-versed in all areas of bankruptcy to determine qualifications and avoid problems throughout the bankruptcy process.

 MEANS TEST TO ESTABLISH ELIGIBILITY FOR CHAPTER 7 BANKRUPTCY

 Filing for Chapter 7 bankruptcy requires that you pass the means test and complete credit counseling from an authorized counselor.
 If your circumstances prevent you from filing Chapter 7, you most likely will be eligible to file for Chapter 13.
 The process of filing for bankruptcy and qualifying for Chapter 7 will require you to organize your financial information concerning your debts, assets, income and other obligations, and present them for review.
 Debt incurred from taxes, child support and student loans is exempt from bankruptcy.

 STEPS AFTER THE BANKRUPTCY PETITION IS FILED